Confidently erase data in active environments and from used IT assets.

 Home » Resources » Are Onsite Data Centers or Cloud Storage the Best Way to Protect Data?

-As Vice President of Cloud and Data Center Erasure, Fredrik brings over 15 years of experience in IT security and previously founded SafeIT, a security software company focusing on encryption and selective data erasure.
+As Vice President and General Manager of International Sales, Fredrik brings over 20 years of experience in IT security.
+This includes most recently leading Blancco's data center and cloud erasure initiatives and before that, founding SafeIT, a security software company focusing on encryption and selective data erasure.
 With a keen eye for streamlining corporate IT security efficiencies and maintaining compliance with data privacy legislation, he is regarded as a thought leader among customers and partners.

 So which one is it?
+Even with the Covid-19 pandemic increasing overall cloud use and serving as a key use case for its viability, some organizations will still hold on to on-premises systems.
 Will onsite data centers be disappearing, or are they destined to stick around out of necessity?
 And what’s the best way to protect your information across the full data lifecycle?

-The truth is, both onsite data center storage and cloud storage have pros and cons, which is why so many companies are choosing hybrid cloud solutions—a mix of these two options.
+The truth is that both onsite data center storage and cloud storage have pros and cons, which is why so many companies choose hybrid cloud solutions—a mix of these two options.

 And here are some pros and cons of storing data onsite in your own data center(s).

-The storage method you choose is up to you and your business needs, but whatever you decide, you need to make sure your sensitive data is protected.
+The storage method depends on business needs, but whatever you decide, you must ensure your sensitive data is protected.

-To protect your data infrastructure, you must have security measures, such as encryption and firewalls, in place.
-You also need to take a hard look at what data you actually need and how any unnecessary data could be slowing you down or racking up additional costs.
-Securely erasing this ROT (redundant, obsolete and trivial) data, whether in active or static environments, can help you reduce costs and lessen your attack surface.
+To protect the data throughout your infrastructure, you must have security measures, such as encryption and firewalls, in place.
+You also need to take a hard look at what data you need and how any unnecessary data could slow you down or raise additional costs.
+Securely erasing this ROT (redundant, obsolete and trivial) data in active or static environments can help you reduce costs and lessen your attack surface.

-Blancco Data Center Solutions help organizations securely remove this unnecessary data with an auditable process that produces a tamper-proof certificate for every erasure, whether you have a private data center, use colocation services or completely outsource storage to the cloud.
-Secure data erasure is especially important when it’s time to remove storage assets from your secure data center facility.
-From end-of-life drives and servers to active files, virtual machines and logical storage area networks, you can achieve data sanitization across all your IT assets throughout the full data lifecycle.
+Blancco Data Center Solutions help organizations securely remove this unnecessary data with an auditable process that produces a tamper-proof certificate for every erasure, whether you have a private data center, use colocation services, or leverage virtual environments.
+Secure data erasure is especially important when removing storage assets from your secure data center facility.